top of page

 Competitive research

-I collect data from the internet about what features commonly exist on the school management platforms.
+I collect data from the internet because I wanted to find out what features commonly exist in the school management platforms and to find inspirations that might solve KUBO's users.

 What features and elements to help KUBO's users?

-I did competitive research from similar products to get insights about the trend and how these softwares handle the 3 frustrations of users: to filter students, to analyse progress, and to analyse school administration in fast way.
+I did competitive research from similar products to get insights about the trend and how these softwares handle the 3 frustrations of users: to filter students, to track progress, and to track school administration in fast way.
 This insight I can use to design KUBO software, based on KUBO users' needs.

 User personas